mlochbaum/rhsort/README.md

 ### Analysis

-Here we'll show that Robin Hood Sort can achieve O(n log log log n) *average* time on random arrays with range at least twice the length (for smaller ranges, use counting/bucket sort and get guaranteed O(n) time), and O(n log(n)) worst-case time.
-The average case has three logs, which is quite a lot: sorting a quadrillion elements?
-Oh, that'll cost you an extra factor of 1.26.
-For practical purposes RH should be considered linear-time on random data.
+Here we'll show that Robin Hood Sort can achieve O(n log log n) *average* time on random arrays with range at least twice the length (for smaller ranges, use counting/bucket sort and get guaranteed O(n) time), and O(n log(n)) worst-case time.
+For practical purposes, that average time is effectively linear.
+Unfortunately, for practical purposes it's also not achieved: these times are based on the typical random-access model where reading or writing any value in memory takes constant time.
+Real-world random access scales more like `√n`, and this causes RH sort to lose ground against quicksorts as `n` increases, instead of gaining as theory would suggest.

 Here are the steps we need to consider:
 * Find the minimum and maximum